HC Rabotnichki: History

-Rabotnichki together with the team of HC Vardar these are the oldest handball clubs in Macedonia.
+Rabotnichki together with the team of HC Vardar are the oldest handball clubs in Macedonia.
 On 1 July 1945 in the "Working Hall" in Skopje, a Sports Department Rabotnichki has been founded, with Aleksandar Canko Hristov as president.
 Afterwards, many sports sections fused with Rabotnichki.
 Besides football, Rabotnichki sports department also organized the first volleyball match in after the war, as well as founding ski club and athletic club.
 Few months later, the basketball club Rabotnichki was also founded.
 The Handball Club was established in 1948.
 It became one of the best teams in Skopje.
 They won the league several times in the 50s.
 First one in 1950, and last 4th in 1958.
 The club repeated its success in 1963 winning the 5th title.
 HC Rabotnichki won the Cup two times, first in 1960 and then again in 1977.
 In the mid and late 70s Rabotnichki is experiencing a crisis and was no longer the strong first league team from the past.